Josh Naylor Player Props: Guardians vs. Red Sox

 Josh Naylor At The Plate

-- In 44.2% of his games this year, Naylor has picked up at least one RBI.
-In nine of those games (17.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 45.3% of his games this year, Naylor has notched at least one RBI.
+In nine of those games (17.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

+- He has scored in 14 of 53 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.